VTS92/V-Profile-Matrix/README.md

 V-Profile Matrix maps where volume concentrates across price levels, then quantifies the strength of every detected price imbalance with a numeric Power Score.
 It answers two questions: **where were institutions active — and which imbalances are most likely to drive the next move?**

-The indicator combines four layers:
+The indicator combines four analytical layers:

 **Volume Distribution Analysis**
 - **POC (Point of Control)** — the price level with the highest traded volume.
 Price tends to return here repeatedly.